elabftw/elabimg/src/nginx/README.md

 `Nginx` is configured and compiled with only the bare minimum, see the build step in `Dockerfile`.

 Custom error pages are also added.

-The Diffie-Hellman group used is `ffdhe4096` from [IETC RFC 7919](https://datatracker.ietf.org/doc/html/rfc7919).